 All GeekHampton employees answer the phone and follow these procedures for transferring calls and taking messages.
 All employees carry a phone or answer one of the stationary phones.

-- All employees answer with the greeting, “Good morning (afternoon or evening) GeekHampton.
+All employees answer with the greeting, “Good morning (afternoon or evening)!
+Thank you for calling GeekHampton.
 This is (your name).
 How can I help you?”

 Placing customer on hold

 The phone needs to be answered.
 If you are helping a customer and no one else is available to answer the phone, answer the phone and ask the customer on the phone to hold for a moment.
 Explain that it may take you a moment as you are assisting a customer in the store and do they mind holding?
 If they don’t want to hold, take their name and number and call them back.
 Do not leave the customer hanging on the phone indefinitely.

 Always ask for the customer’s full name and what business they are calling from before transferring the call to another staff member.

 - ALL messages are emailed to the appropriate person.
 Always include the AREA CODE with the phone number.
 If the message is for Mike, it is important to include the physical address because he is out in the field.

 - If the call is from a new client or someone requesting an at-home or office appointment, put ALL information (name, address, and phone) in Contacts.